London Plan: Alterations

 There have been a number of amendments to the London Plan which have been incorporated into the current version that was published in February 2008.
 Early alterations were made covering housing provision targets, waste and minerals.
 Further alterations to the plan covered climate change; London as a world city; The London Economy; Housing; Tackling social exclusion; Transport; London's geography, the sub-regions and inter-regions; Outer London; Liveability (including safety, security and open spaces); and the 2012 Olympic Games and Paralympic Games.
 The mayor gained new statutory powers following the Greater London Authority Act 2007.

 Following the 2008 change of mayor, a new review was initiated in July 2008 and a new London Plan published in July 2011.
 As of this date, modifications are made to fully comply with the National Planning Policy Framework.

 In 2013, London Mayor Boris Johnson proposed early minor alterations to the London Plan that were aimed at preventing boroughs from setting rent caps or targets for affordable rented homes in their local development frameworks.
 The alterations were approved in a vote by the London Assembly in September 2013.

-Alterations made since July 2011 were consolidated in the London Plan of March 2016, which was published and amended in January 2017.
+Alterations made since July 2011 were consolidated in the London Plan of March 2016, which re-published with typesetting corrections in January 2017.

 Following the 2016 change of mayor, London Mayor Sadiq Khan outlined proposals towards creating a new London Plan.
-A draft version was published in December 2017, with the final version of the latest London Plan released in March 2021, and formally coming into effect on 2nd March 2021.
+A draft version was published in December 2017, with the final version formally coming into effect on 2 March 2021.